mufeedali/Komikku/README.md

 [![pipeline status](https://gitlab.com/valos/Komikku/badges/master/pipeline.svg)](https://gitlab.com/valos/Komikku/commits/master)
 [![Please do not theme this app](https://stopthemingmy.app/badge.svg)](https://stopthemingmy.app)

-An online / offline manga reader for [GNOME](https://www.gnome.org), developed with the aim of being used with the *Librem 5* phone.
+An online/offline manga reader for [GNOME](https://www.gnome.org), developed with the aim of being used with the *Librem 5* phone.

 **PLEASE NOTE**: *Komikku* is still in **an early stage of development**.
 Some design changes or unexpected errors may lead to data loss (even if everything is done for them not to happen).